cybera/synthi/manual/src/sections/PythonAPI.md

 We hope you don't have much use for this, and you should let us know if there's functionality that you'd like us to add to the Python API.
-But in the meantime, this will allow you to drive ADI externally in ways we haven't thought of.
+But in the meantime, this will allow you to drive Synthi externally in ways we haven't thought of.